xsh6528/uthread/README.md

 uthread is a lightweight fiber/user threading librar.
 Some of the current supported features include...

-- Cooperative scheduling with fast context switching (~ 70M context switches/second on an Ubuntu VM)
+- Cooperative scheduling with fast context switching (~15M thread context switches/second on a single core)
 - Synchronization primitives like mutexes, condition variables, etc. for use between user threads
 - Asynchronous IO notifications, courtesy of libevent